9.9. Structs in Assembly

-A struct is another way to create a collection of data types in C. Unlike arrays, structs enable different data types to be grouped together.
-C stores structs like single dimension arrays, where data elements (fields) are stored contiguously.
+A struct is another way to create a collection of data types in C. Unlike arrays, they enable different data types to be grouped together.
+C stores a struct like a single-dimension array, where the data elements (fields) are stored contiguously.

 struct studentT {